chikkugeorge24/nextjs/nextjs-authentication/README.md

     - To make the session available across all the pages/components, use **NextAuth Provider** and wrap the component inside Provider tags

       import { Provider } from 'next-auth/client'

+- **Server side authentication**

+  - If we export an async function called `getServerSideProps` from a page, Next.js will pre-render this page on each request using the data returned by getServerSideProps.
+  - Use `getSession` hook along with `context` param to get the session object.
+  - Pass the session to `Provider` in _app.js to avoid the flicker effect
+  - If session is null, return a redirect object with a specified destination to secure server side pages.
+  - Use getSession inside `handler` function to secure API routes.